Chapter 2 : Getting Clean

 By the time his Galleon rolled to a stop next to the broken teacup on the floor, Draco was already halfway to the door.
 Zabini followed him quietly, exchanging menacing looks with the restaurant’s other patrons.
 As soon as they stepped around the corner, Draco grabbed Zabini’s arm and disapparated with a crack.

 When the two wizards reappeared on a quiet side street near the Zabinis’ family home in Wiltshire, Zabini shook his arm free of Draco’s grasp, clearly upset about being side-along apparated.
-He turned his back on Draco and took a could of steps, but then stopped.
+He turned his back on Draco and took a couple of steps, but then stopped.
 Slowly, grudgingly, he spoke.

 “I appreciate what you did back there, Malfoy.
 How did you know they were going to attack us?”